Creation and Evolution

 Since “the power is in the Gospel,” the person ultimately will be drawn to God when the Holy Spirit shows him the reality of his need and the value of having a savior.
-Then, after the person comes to Christ, and is safe for eternity in God’s arms, the person can continue to research the topic.
+Then, after the person comes to Christ, and is safe for eternity in God’s arms, the Holy spirit will bring him to accept the Bible as God’s Word, and the person can continue to research his questions about faith and science.
 Meanwhile, here are ways to keep the conversation going with someone who raises science as an issue:

 The person’s answer shows the direction the discussion needs to go.
 Some examples:

 NO GOD.
 If the person says that science proves there is no God, you can remind your friend that science deals only with the natural, not the super-natural.
 You then bring up the points on the page “existence of God.”